luolisave/starters/README.md

 --------------
 - L0 - Will only use online cdn links, no need of nodejs and npm.
 This is for rapid deploy.
 - L1 - Will use bower and npm only.
+- L2 - Will contain rquireJS etc.
-- L2 - Will contain build, dist and JSHint etc.
+- L3 - Will contain build, dist and JSHint etc.
-- L3 - will contain Unit Test.
+- L4 - will contain Unit Test.